mtrackeros/example-hub/CONTRIBUTING.md

 ## Repository Structure

 - **packages**: Contains all the tools.
-- **portal**: Contains a list of example metadata displayed on the BNB Chain Developer Portal.
+- **web**: Contains a list of example metadata displayed on the BNB Chain site.
 - **python**: Contains Python version examples.
 - **typescript**: Contains TypeScript version examples.